awsdocs/amazon-cloudfront-developer-guide/doc_source/QueryStringParameters.md

 ## Console and API Settings for Query String Forwarding and Caching<a name="query-string-parameters-console"></a>

-To configure query string forwarding and caching in the CloudFront console, see the following settings in [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md):
+To configure query string forwarding and caching in the CloudFront console, see the following settings in [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md):
 + [Query String Forwarding and Caching](distribution-web-values-specify.md#DownloadDistValuesQueryString)
 + [Query String Whitelist](distribution-web-values-specify.md#DownloadDistValuesQueryStringWhiteList)

-To configure query string forwarding and caching with the CloudFront API, see the following settings in [DistributionConfig Complex Type](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_DistributionConfig.html) and in [DistributionConfigWithTags Complex Type](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_DistributionConfigWithTags.html) in the *Amazon CloudFront API Reference*:
+To configure query string forwarding and caching with the CloudFront API, see the following settings in [DistributionConfig Complex Type](http://docs.aws.amazon.com/cloudfront/latest/APIReference/DistributionConfigDatatype.html) and in [DistributionConfigWithTags Complex Type](http://docs.aws.amazon.com/cloudfront/latest/APIReference/DistributionConfigWithTagsDatatype.html) in the *Amazon CloudFront API Reference*:
 + `QueryString`
 + `QueryStringCacheKeys`